 Richard Brooks & Reuben Puckett, "All In, Down and Out" (Brunswick 317, 1928) [tentative]

 There is another song with a very similar title, "All In, Down and Out," written by Chris Smith and performed in minstrel dialect by Arthur Collins on a Victor record in 1907 (Victor 5027, 1907; Victor 16211, 1909).
 Bert Williams also recorded it (Williams: Columbia A5031, 1908; rec.
 1906).
-The composer credits goes to R. C. McPherson & [?]
+Sometimes credited to R. C. McPherson & [?]
 Smith, Elmer Bowman & [?]
-Johnson; it would later be recorded by, among others, Richard Brooks & Riley Puckett.
-The two should not be confused.
-My guess is that Uncle Dave used it as the basis of his topical parody. -PJS
+Johnson; the credits to Smith and Johnson may reflect the earlier Arthur Collins record, which was written by Chris Smith with a secondary (unverified) credit to [?]
+Johnson. -PJS

 Though this song would have been most topical in 1929, no Uncle Dave Macon recording is listed before 1937 in Russell's discography.
 It is unclear whether the 1928 recording by Brooks & Puckett is this song or Chris Smith's song; for the moment I'm assuming the latter. - PJS

 Last updated in version 4.3